 It’s five months now since the European Union referendum sent shock waves through Britain, bringing with it tears of joy on the one side, despair on the other, and unsettlement across the whole of the economic, media and political establishment.
 In the months since, we’ve experienced further deep shocks to the system — with the most divisive US election in memory yielding the uncertainty and separation of a new world disorder.

 The rise of Donald Trump to the Oval Office has astounded and confounded in equal measure.
-For many, it’s déjà vu all over again, as the sounds of confusion and despair first heard after Brexit echo through chambers from Westminster to Washington.
+For many, it’s déjà vu all over again, as the sounds of shock first heard after Brexit echo through chambers from Westminster to Washington.

 Time and again in those familiar but fading places, variations of the same questions are being asked.
 In the age of the internet, this most enlightened of times in which information is everywhere, how can so few seemingly unqualified caricatures have convinced so many of so little?
-Why are so many tens of millions of people, confronted with apparently simple choices, opting for the path less travelled — and who are they?
+Why are so many tens of millions of people, confronted with apparently simple choices, opting for the path less travelled — and who are they (many were apparently non-voters until now)?
 And amid the unpredictability, how do we now fix the broken institutions that through their disrepair have allowed this to happen?

 In Britain, those questions are being played out in the discourse of established apparatus, from media rumination on the credibility of our political parties to high court determination on the legitimacy of our expression.

 But meanwhile, in many of our communities, where real life is actually experienced rather than interpreted, little seems to have surprised or altered because little was truly revealed by these shocks to our political norms.
-Rather, in those places — not Westminster and Washington, but Wolverhampton and Wigan — divergence from the centre has for decades already been the reality.
+Rather, in those places — not Westminster and Washington, but Wolverhampton and Wigan — economic, cultural and social divergence from the centre has for decades already been the reality.

-So while the orderly succession from one Prime Minister to another may be reassuring — and indeed a key tenet of our democracy — and while the talking heads will always deal in the currency of the abstract, surely this moment offers the chance, perhaps the imperative, for an altogether more meaningful distribution of power and opportunity, and the creation of new initiatives that help people to feel more control over their lives, more pride in their unique identities, more understanding of alternative views, and more relatable institutions that can authentically represent their interests.
+So while the orderly succession from one Prime Minister to another may be reassuring — and indeed a key tenet of our democracy — and while the talking heads will always deal in the currency of the abstract, surely this moment offers the chance, perhaps the imperative, for an altogether more meaningful distribution of power and opportunity, and the creation of new initiatives that help people to feel more control over their lives, more pride in their unique individual and collective identities, more understanding of views different from their own, and more relatable institutions and leaders that can authentically represent their interests.

-Seventeen months ago, I wrote for Demos on the social and cultural divides in Britain and the pockets of power that run through them.
+Seventeen months ago, after the 2015 general election, I wrote for Demos on the social and cultural divides in Britain and the pockets of power and powerlessness that run through them.
 Then, big cities were getting geographically closer to their satellite towns as post-recessionary economic development and inward investment took root — but attitudinally those places were further apart than ever as growth ghettoised and inequalities of income, health and control ravaged unattended.

 Generations were too distant from one another, with government policies and housing pressures repeatedly favouring older people who vote over younger people less likely to.
 In a globalised world, traditional bonds of community were being frayed as existing power structures did what existing power structures do in the face of challenge — double down, rather than open up.